 - Doxazosin (Cardura)

-In severe cases, surgery to cut the nerves that open and close blood vessels may be done.
+In severe cases, patients may require surgery to cut the nerves that open and close blood vessels.

 Complementary and Alternative Therapies

 Be sure to tell your doctors about any herbs, supplements, or alternative therapies you are using.
 Some complementary and alternative medicine (CAM) therapies can interfere with conventional medical therapies.
 Work with a doctor who is experienced in CAM therapies to find the combination of treatments that is right for you.Nutrition